barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### May 20th thoughts & takeways:

+* Check out the analysis I did below on travel time and congestion in Austin post-COVID.
+While traffic volumes have decreased around 40-50%, congestion has reduced 94% and travel times have been reduced by 30%.

+* Volumes have started to bounce back now that weather has returned to being hot and humid.

+***

 ### May 18th thoughts & takeways:

 * Friday night/Saturday morning's inclement weather caused the highest number of reported traffic incidents since the beginning of the lockdown.